Anclagen/First-Year-Exam-Project-Blog/README.md

 ![Homepage Preview](/report_documentation/site_preview.jpg)

-Design and create a blog, using WordPress as a headless CMS for the post content, as part of are end of first year exam for Noroff.
+Design and create a blog, using WordPress as a headless CMS for the post content, as part of our end of first year exam for Noroff.

 ## Description

 The aim of the project was to create a blog website and fill the site content using WordPress CMS.
 With the additional aim to create a good user experience for the blogger adding content.
 The website needed to be responsive and easy to navigate.
 This is the handed in version of the project.
 The page content is pulled from WordPress.
-The blogger has the ability to update content on all pages on the site through the WordPress interface with no need for any coding knowledge.
+The blogger can update content on all pages on the site through the WordPress interface with no need for any coding knowledge.
 The readers can comment on posts, and fill in a contact form which is caught by the Flamingo plugin.

 Development Stages

-- Design website in adobeXD.
+- Design website in adobe XD.
 - User test XD prototype.
-- Create website using HTML5, CSS3, andJavaScript.
+- Create website using HTML, CSS, and JavaScript.
-- Create and configure a WordPress installation to host blog post content.
+- Create and configure a WordPress installation to server as the CMS for the site.
 - User test and improve the design.

 ## Built With